liutj9/ComPeer/Readme.md

    unzip [your_go-cqhttp_file.zip]
    ```

-3. For Linux, enter `./go-cqhttp` to start the bot。
+3. For Linux, enter `./go-cqhttp` to start the bot.

    ```shell
    ./go-cqhttp